-- 1. the five Commissioners who make up the Commission; and - OFCOMM (the Office of the Commission); the staff of the Commission headed by a Directorwho reports to General, Commission.
-OFCOMM is organised into five main divisions and five support divisions namely, Consumer Affairs, Inspectorate, Tariff & Economic Affairs, Licencing, along with Regulatory Affairs Resources, Finance, Human Information Technology Management Information Systems, Communications Corporate Legal..
+- 1. the five Commissioners who make up the Commission; and - The OFCOMM (Office of the Commission); the staff of the Commission is headed by a Director-General, who reports to the Commission.
+The OFCOMM is organised into twelve divisions. namely, Consumer Affairs.
+Inspectorate, Tariff & Economic Licencing, Affairs, Regulatory Affairs, Environment, Efficiency & Renewable, Lubricants Finance, Human Resources & Administration, Information Technology Management Information Systems, Corporate Communications and Legal.